Jana loves researching and sharing facts about the natural world, science, and history.

 8. The Danger Of Sock Spores

 A case from China illustrated why nobody should sniff their socks.
 A man, only identified as Peng, had a strange habit.
 Every day after coming home from work, he would remove his shoes and smell his socks.
 In 2018, it landed him in hospital.

 The 37-year-old suffered from alarming chest pains, a tightness while breathing, and coughing.
 Doctors diagnosed Peng with pneumonia but realized their mistake when the normal treatment for pneumonia had zero effect on his symptoms.
 Another examination included X-rays.
 The imaging did not capture a rose garden.
 Instead, they showed that Peng's lungs had a serious fungal infection.

 7. Unique Case Of Cave Disease

 In 2017, a 70-year-old man went to an Arizona hospital.
 He was confused but otherwise normal.
 Scans revealed lesions on his brain and adrenal glands.
 Fearing the worst, doctors took biopsies to confirm their suspicion of cancer.
 The tests were negative.

 6. The Banana Battle

-Today, 99 percent of bananas imported into the West is a cultivar known as Cavendish.
-This variety was resistant to TR1 and the banana market was saved.
-For about 30 years.
-Along came TR4 and the disaster is now repeating itself.
+Today, 99 percent of bananas imported into the West are a cultivar known as Cavendish.
+This variety was resistant to TR1, and the banana market was saved- for about 30 years.
+Along came TR4, and the disaster is now repeating itself.

 In 2017, a scientist reported that he had created two types of Cavendish that remained fungus-free for the past three years.
-He managed this by making transgenic fruit, infusing them with the genes of another banana species and nematodes.
+He managed this by making transgenic fruit, infusing them with the genes of other banana species and nematodes.
 This may seem like a godsend solution.
 However, many fear that the industry could forget its mistakes again.
 Future plantations are likely to be crammed with a single cultivar resistant to TR4.
 Then it would only be a matter of time before TR5 knocks on the door.

 5. A Rare and Bloody Lip Lesion